STEPHEN C. MAXWELL

 Steve has served as President of the Fort Worth Jaycees (1979-1980), President of the Tarrant County Trial Lawyers Association (1989-1990), and President of the Tarrant County Bar Association (1999-2000).
 He has also served as an elected director of the State Bar of Texas (2001-2004).
 He has been recognized as an “Attorney of Excellence” by the Fort Worth Business Press from 2003 to 2005, and has also been recognized as a “Fort Worth Texas Top Attorney” by Fort Worth, Texas Magazine from 2003 through 2016.
 Texas Monthly Magazine has recognized Steve as a “Texas Super Lawyer” every year since 2004.
 He has been listed in the Fort Worth Business Press “Who’s Who” for 2001, and in the “Who’s Who in Texas” for 1990.
 He was recognized as an “Outstanding Young Man of America” in 1980.
 In 2012, he was honored by the Tarrant County Bar Association with the “Professionalism Award.”

-Steve served as the Chairman of the Tarrant County Democratic Party from 2008 to 2013.
+Steve served as the Chairman of the Tarrant County Democratic Party for five years, a post to which he was elected in 2008.
+He was re-elected twice to that position.
 He attended the Democratic National Convention in 2008, and serves as a delegate to the Texas Democratic Convention.

-Steve’s trial practice has included over one hundred jury trials, including Personal Injury cases, Consumer and Deceptive Trade Practice Act cases, medical malpractice cases, and commercial litigation.
-He has also served as a mediator for more than twenty-five years.
+Steve’s trial practice has included over one hundred jury trials, including Consumer and Deceptive Trade Practice Act cases, medical malpractice cases, and commercial litigation.
+He has also served as a mediator for more than twenty years.
 Steve has successfully mediated more than five hundred cases.
 He has previously served as a Board Member, and as Vice President, of Dispute Resolution of Tarrant County.

-He and his wife, Ivy, have three children, two grandchildren and a menagerie of pets.
+He and his wife, Ivy, have three children, one grandchild and a menagerie of pets.